gokiburikin/gkbrkn_noita/README.md

 When activated by Misc > Hero Mode > Enabled the player will move more quickly, all wands gain a small stat buff, and enemies become more challenging.
 Misc > Hero Mode > Orbs Increase Difficulty adds enemy health scaling based on the amount of orbs you've collected in the current session.
 Misc > Hero Mode > Distance Increases Difficulty adds enemy health scaling based on total horizontal distance travelled, so backtracking and exploring results in healthier enemies.

 Enemies in Hero Mode are more aggressive, don't run when attacked, don't fight their friends, have increased creature detection, attack more rapidly, move more quickly, and consider the player the greatest threat, focusing on kill them at all cost.
+Invisibility has no power here.

 Carnage Mode is an extra unfair difficulty intended to be a challenge for those who have cleared Ultimate Hero Ultimate Champions mode.
 It removes the positive side effects of Hero Mode (wand buffs, extra movement speed) and increases the negative effects.
 Enemies can dash short distances, fly, are fire immune, ignore charm, and attack more quickly.
 You get less perk options, less shop items, and the gods are angered from the start.